montekki/www/content/posts/detecting-web-attacks-rnn.md

 ### Detection of attacks on web applications

 The first firewalls tailored to detect application specific attacks started to appear on the market in the early 90s.
-Both attack techniques and protection mechainsms have evolved dramatically since then with attackers being a step forward at any time.
+Both attack techniques and protection mechanisms have evolved dramatically since then with attackers being a step forward at any time.

 Most WAFs nowadays attempt to detect attacks in a similar fashion: some rule-based engine embedded into a reverse proxy of some type.
 The most prominent example is mod_security, a WAF module for Apache web server, which was created in 2002.
 Rule-based detection has some disadvantages, for instance, they fail to detect novel attacks aka 0days while these same attacks can easily be detected by a human expert.
 If you think about it, that's